 Figure 2.01 Role at University

 University of Aberdeen Page 6 of 41

+Gender Split

-$\frac{\text{Gender Split}}{\text{The information obtained indicated that 55\% of staff respondents were female, with 42\% male.}}$
+The information obtained indicated that 57% of staff respondents were female, with 42% male.

 Figure 2.02 Gender of Respondents

 Age

-As can be seen from Figure 2.03 the majority of staff respondents (51.3%) were aged between 40 and 59 years of age with a significant remaining proportion (33.7%) being between 25 and 39.
+As can be seen from Figure 2.03 the majority of staff respondents (54.4%) were aged between 40 and 59 years of age with a significant remaining proportion (31.8%) being between 25 and 39.

 Figure 2.03 Age of Staff Respondents

+University of Aberdeen Page 8 of 41

 Distance from Work

 Figure 2.04 illustrates the range of distances that staff estimate they travel to work.
 These represent a single journey and therefore should be doubled to give a daily commute.

 Figure 2.04 Estimated Distance Travelled

 Duration of Travel

 Figure 2.05 illustrates the time typically taken for people to travel to their workplace.
-These represent single journey times.
-This is suggestive of the time that staff are willing to spend commuting.
+These represent single journey times and are suggestive of the time staff are willing to spend commuting.

 Figure 2.05 Duration of Journey

+University of Aberdeen Page 9 of 41

 TRAVEL HABITS

 Main Mode of Travel

-The single most common mode of travel used by staff remains the car at 47.6% however this is a continued downturn in comparison to figures of 59%, 56%, 54% and 51% in 2006, 2008, 2010 and 2012 respectively.
-This is likely to be as a result of national trends caused by escalating fuel prices as well as reductions in car parking on campus and various travel plan initiatives undertaken by the University.
+The single most common mode of travel used by staff remains the car at 49.4%.
+This is a slight increase from 2014 (47.6%) but a reduction in comparison to figures of 59%, 56%, 54% and 51% in 2006, 2008, 2010 and 2012 respectively.
+This is likely to be as a result of national changes in fuel prices as well as car parking availability on campus due to staff reductions.